-Study part 1 is currently conducted in subjects with prodromal AD to assess the effect of study treatment (ACI-24.060 or placebo) administered over 48 weeks.
+Study part 1 is currently conducted in subjects with prodromal AD to assess the effect of study treatment (ACI-24.060 at three different incremental doses or placebo) administered over 48 weeks.

 The study drug is being administered via intramuscular injections.
-Initially, a low dose of ACI-24.060 will be tested.